Genomics-HSE/VGsim/docs/source/Tutorials and examples.rst

 Initialisation
 --------------

 We begin with choosing the number of mutable sites, where single nucleotide substitution can occur.
-We will have 2 such sites, leading to 16 different haplotypes might appear following mutations.
+We will have 2 such sites.
+Hence, 16 different haplotypes might appear in the simulation as a result of mutations.

 Next, we need to decide how many populations (demes) there are in the simulation.
 Let’s create three populations.